kiruthikadurga811-creator/MACHINE-LEARNING-MODEL-IMPLEMENTATION/README.md

 The dataset used in this project is the SMS Spam Collection Dataset, which contains a collection of labeled SMS messages.

-~ Dataset Characteristics:
+Dataset Characteristics:

-Total Instances: 5,572 messages
+Total Instances: 5,572 messages.

 Attributes:

-label: Indicates whether the message is spam or ham
+label: Indicates whether the message is spam or ham.

-message: The actual text content of the message
+message: The actual text content of the message.

 The dataset is balanced enough to allow effective learning and is widely used for benchmarking spam detection algorithms.